emreokcular/emreokcular.github.io/stories/tech_noir.md

 # Tech Noir

 Futuristic drama in 2094.
-A group of scientists invented a machine that can precisely measure the love between two people by analyzing all the data points you have generated from your birth, including the features of the gift you forgot in your shopping cart for Valentine's Day, daily pressure data from your smart toothbrush and your intelligent vacuum cleaner path at home...
+A group of scientists invented a machine that can precisely measure the love between two people by analyzing all the data points you have generated since your birth, including the features of the gift you forgot in your shopping cart for Valentine's Day, daily pressure data from your smart toothbrush and your intelligent vacuum cleaner path at home...

 **Turkish:**